kalelpida/hypatia/README.md

   More information can be found in `satviz/README.md`.
   (license: MIT)

-* `paper` : Experimental and plotting code to reproduce the experiments and figures which are presented in the paper.
+* `papier2` : We configure and launch experiments from it.
+Was initially created to test mcnf routing algorithm.
   It makes use of several Python modules among which: satgenpy, numpy, networkload, and exputil.
   It uses the gnuplot package for most of its plotting.
-  More information can be found in `paper/README.md`.
+  More information can be found in `papier2/README.md`.
   (license: MIT)

-[ ADDENDUM ]
-* `papier2` : is our adaptation of paper to test mcnf routing algorithm

-(there is a fifth folder called `integration_tests` which is used for integration testing purposes)

 This is based on the code repository introduced and used in "Exploring the “Internet from space” with Hypatia" by Simon Kassing*, Debopam Bhattacherjee*, André Baptista Águas, Jens Eirik Saethre and Ankit Singla